pklopping/linuxcnc-ethercat-basics/basic_digital_outputs/basic_digital_outputs.md

 Here we tell `linuxcnc-ethercat` that we have one master, and then we use a couple XML attributes to configure it:
 * we set `idx` to `0` so that it lines up with what we saw in the output of `ethercat slaves`
 * we configure `appTimePeriod` to be `1000000`, a.k.a.
 1,000,000 nanoseconds, a.k.a.
 1 millisecond. `appTimePeriod` effectively configures how many times per second the outputs can be updated.
 This is a fairly arbitrary value for now, but for this project (and most motion projects) 1,000 updates per second is plenty sufficient.
+  * This value needs to match what we configure in our `.hal` file later.
 * we configure `refClockSyncCycles` to be `1000`.
 This tells `linuxcnc-ethercat` how frequently to update the distributed clocks across the EtherCAT slaves.
 Most examples I have come across set it to `1000`.

 Next we can start configuring our modules.
 The `linuxcnc-ethercat` developers provide a list of [supported modules](https://linuxcnc-ethercat.github.io/linuxcnc-ethercat/DEVICES.html) and would-ya-look-at-that the EK1100 and EL2008 have support out of the box.
 What this means is that we don't need to leverage the `generic` congfiguration and instead can just tell `linuxcnc-ethercat` which devices we're using.